ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 A redirect URL is the callback endpoint of your app; the location a user is sent after successfully signing in or out of your app.
 To prevent phishing attacks, App ID validates requested URLs against an allowlist of redirect URLs that you add to the service.
 By adding a URL to your allowlist, you give App ID permission to forward your users to that location.
 [Learn more about redirect URIs](/docs/appid?topic=appid-managing-idp#add-redirect-uri).

 1. In the IBM Cloud console, select your instance of App ID from your resource list.
-2. Navigate to the **Manage authentication** tab of your instance of App ID.
+2. Navigate to the **Manage authentication** page of your instance of App ID.
-3. In the **Identity providers** tab, be sure that you've selected an identity provider.
+3. In the **Identity providers** tab, be sure that an identity provider is set to on.

   If no provider is selected, the user is not authenticated, but is still issued an access token for anonymous access to the app.
   {: note}